eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Knowledge of cloud technologies
 	- Exposure to distributed computing will be an added advantage
 	- Quick learning and adaption to new technologies
++ skill set:
+	- Research Engineer / Senior Research Engineer (Advanced packaging design flow, PDK and DTCO)
+	- Develop Process Design Kit for IME’s advanced packaging line with state-of-the-art Interposer, high density fanout , chip on wafer technologies
+	- Develop parameterised cells, surrogate models, statistical models for various building block cells within PDK.
+	- Develop essential scripts, automation, parsers needed for realising CAD flows with commercial EDA tools.
+	- Develop QA strategies with defining test structures, CD, Design-of-Experiments to generate essential measurement data for PDK recalibration.
+	- Realise hybrid CAD flows using multi physics EDA tools and data exchange.
+	- Sole owner of advanced package PDK baseline and its derivatives.
+	- Support SiP design and technology co-optimization flow with nessasary automation and modelling
+	- Bachelor or Master’s Degree in Electronics / Computer Engineering or applied computer engineering streams
+	- Min 2 years of Experience in development, deployment of CMOS based PDK, with various front, back end EDA tools and design flows.
+	- Experience in developing machine learning/AI algorithms for clustering, regression, timeseries, multi modal data, optimization is a plus.
+	- Able to work both independently and as a team when required